Stivvo/wayPreview/README.md

 different way, while also adding more features and customisability.

 For this reason, wayPreview is a GUI application, written in Qt.
-It can work both as a floating and tiling or full screen window.
-When used as a floating window, it behaves similarly to w3m / ueberzug (like the gif above): the image preview occurs on top of the actual terminal window where the file manager is running.
+It can work both as a floating and as tiling or full screen window.
+When used as a floating window, it behaves similarly to w3m and (like the gif above): the image preview occurs on top of the actual terminal window where the file manager is prunning.

 The server is the actual window that displays the image, the client is used to send to the server the path of the image to be previewed and other options (like